 THE BORDER PROJECT - TIJUANA, MEXICO

-CANYON NEST is tucked away in a peaceful canyon 30 minutes from the U.S. border.
-It is housed on a sprawling property where a diverse community of over 200 South American, Central American and Haitian refugees live together awaiting resettlement.
-The Canyon Nest serves up to 100 children Mondays through Fridays and consists of three programs:
+CANYON NEST is tucked into the hillside of an arid canyon 30 minutes from the U.S. border.
+It is housed on a sprawling property where a diverse community of over 800 migrants from Central America, Mexico and Haiti live together awaiting resettlement.
+The Canyon Nest serves up to 100 children Mondays through Fridays and consists of three programs::

 Lower Nest - serving children 3–6 years old